Skip to main content

 A good compromise between the different areas can be found in spring, in September and October, in order to avoid the winter cold of mountains and plateaus, the summer heat of inland areas, and the summer rains of the east, as well as the tropical cyclones that may affect the eastern regions in summer and autumn.

-If you prefer to go in the austral winter, from June to August, you will have to deal with a bit of cold at night in the northernmost parks, which, however, are mild and sunny during the day, while the cold can at times be intense especially in the highlands of the center and south, in additio, there will be some rains in the area of Cape Town, and a bit of wind along the southern coast, but after all, even the austral winter is an acceptable period.
+The austral winter, from June to August, is the best time in the north east, where Kruger National Park is located, because you can avoid both the rains and the heat of summer: however, it's better to be adequately covered in the coldest hours.
+In September and October, it's already hot during the day, sometimes very hot, but nights are pleasantly cool.
+In this period, the cold can at times be intense especially in the highlands of the center and south, in addition, there will be some rains in the area of Cape Town, and a bit of wind along the southern coast, but after all, even the austral winter is an acceptable period.
 If the weather conditions are good, it will also be possible to swim in the sea in Durban and on the north-eastern coast.

 The austral summer, from December to February, is the best time on the west and south coasts (see Cape Town, Port Elizabeth), but also in the higher mountains.
+Instead, in inland areas it is very hot, especially at low altitudes, moreover, in the eastern part it is the rainiest season of the year, and in the north-east, sometimes even tropical cyclones can pass.

 As previously mentioned, the sea is cold along the Atlantic coast, and becomes gradually milder as we proceed from the south coast towards the east.